TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 6/Proverbs 6.24.md

 ---

-To keep thee from the evil woman, From the flattery of the foreigner's tongue.
+to keep you from the immoral woman, from the flattery of the wayward wife's tongue.